Courtney Amesbury-Cooke

 In Scotland, criminal records checks are carried out by Disclosure Scotland.
 Professionals working with children or vulnerable adults must join the Protecting Vulnerable Groups (PVG) Scheme.
 You can learn more at mygov.scot , or contact this professional directly.

 - My therapy room is on the ground floor but sadly isn't wheelchair accessible.
-There are three steps up at the entrance. - Please let me know of any accessibility needs you have - Non verbal comms in therapy space welcome - music, art, writing
+There are three steps up at the entrance. - Please let me know of any accessibility needs - Non verbal communication in therapy space welcome - music, art, writing

 Online platforms